 EDNAR will know whether or not a Schedule has been successfully created in DMS via the message acknowledge received from DMS which contains a SOAP Fault or a non-zero status value to indicate failure to process the message.
 Appendix A provides details of the message acknowledgements.

-EDNAR FBR 313
+EDNAR FBR 313 (Release 2)

 On cancelling a NAR the system must generate a status update to DMS and automatically check the Deferred/Cancelled checkbox in the DMS Schedule Header and update the CE Notes field with the EDNAR cancellation reason code.